openziti/desktop-edge-win/offline-upgrades/README.md

 1. click "Check for Updates Now"
 1. If all has gone well you'll see "Update ${next version} is available"
 1. Click Perform Update - the software should automatically update

-1.
-   1.
-      1. 1.
-Generate a json document and host it with an http server.
-An easy way to do this is to take an example from [../release-streams](), such as [..\release-streams\latest.json]().
-Edit the document to have a version higher than the version of the Ziti Desktop Edge for Windows installed.
-For example, this file could be called "offline.json" and hosted by some server on the network.
-1. Host the